Excel Compare Two Columns (Table of Contents)

 How does this work?
 Well, it is simple.
 Since ISNA checks whether the VLOOKUP returns #N/A or not, if there are any #N/A, the function returns TRUE, and thus IF function has “Not Present” as an argument for this output.
 Similarly, if ISNA doesn’t find #N/A, then the value it returns is FALSE, and we have “Present” as an argument under the conditional IF statement.

-Thus, wherever we are getting Not Present, those are the values from column A which don’t have matching in column B.
+Thus, wherever we are getting Not Present, those values from column A don’t have to match in column B.

 We will wrap this article to end it here.
 However, we have some points to remember for you all.